In addition to other powers and duties provided by law, the commissioner has the powers listed in subdivisions 2 to 5.

 The commissioner shall help and advise boards of health that ask for help in developing, administering, and carrying out public health services and programs.

-The commissioner shall promote measures aimed at preventing businesses from facilitating sexual practices that transmit deadly infectious diseases by providing technical advice to boards of health to assist them in regulating these practices or closing establishments that constitute a public health nuisance.
+The commissioner shall promote measures aimed at preventing businesses from facilitating sexual practices that transmit deadly infectious diseases by providing technical advice to community health boards to assist them in regulating these practices or closing establishments that constitute a public health nuisance.

 (a) The commissioner may accept grants from the United States Department of Health and Human Services for the emergency system for the advanced registration of volunteer health professionals (ESAR-VHP) established under United States Code, title 42, section 247d-7b.
 The ESAR-VHP program as implemented in Minnesota is known as the Minnesota Responds Medical Reserve Corps.